-There is a significant and growing demand for learners to be able to do more than receiving instruction, follow a learning path designed by educators and complete problems and assignments presented to them by an adult.
+There is a significant and growing demand for learners to be able to do more than receiving instruction, follow a learning path designed by educators, and complete problems and assignments presented to them by an adult.
 Learners need to develop the capacity to shape and manage their learning without over-reliance on the direction and control of others.

 Too often adults treat children as though they are incapable of making decisions or holding valid opinions.
 As children advance through the system, they develop a form of “learned helplessness” that keeps them from advocating for themselves.
 The process for learning and the role learners play must be different than most adults experienced.